 What is Frhed used for?

 It is used for editing and analyzing binary files in hexadecimal format.
-It's commonly used by developers, security researchers, and IT technicians.
+It is commonly used by developers, security researchers, and IT technicians.

 Is it free?